Grid-Tied Renewable Energy

 At Ohio Power Solutions, we will professionally design a high quality grid tied solar system for your home, business, or farm.
 During the free site assessment, we analyze the utility bills and design a highly efficient solar system based on your monthly kWh usage.
 Our goal is to ensure that the home or building is maximizing the kWh’s generated from the solar system to maximize energy savings at the full kWh rate.
 The customer will receive a credit from the utility company for any kWh sent back onto the grid at the generation rate which is typically about 50% of the full kWh rate.

 At a high level, the solar panels produce DC electricity from the sunlight, then the DC current travels to an inverter and the inverter converts the DC into AC electricity.
 The AC electricity will then travel into the buildings service panel where the point of connection is with the customer’s electrical system.
-There are two types of inverter technologies (String Inverters and Micro Inverters).
+There are two types of inverter technologies (String Inverters / DC Optimizers and AC Micro Inverters).

 Take The First Step

 Schedule a free site assessment today and we will help you become more energy independent for your home, business, or farm.

 Please click on the type of installation you are interested in to learn more about the financial incentives available and what the next steps are to make the switch to solar power.